adamtoth-qmul/dissertation/README.md

 # **Credit Card Fraud Detection Using Supervised Machine Learning Algorithms - Experiments with Resampling, Feature Selection, and Ensemble Models**

+## **Why Credit Card Fraud (CCF) Detection?**
+Advances in e-commerce systems, and progresses made in the communication and payment technologies have accelerated the number of credit card transactions both online and offline purchases of goods and services.
+Simultaneously, however, the increased use of credit cards made frauds associated with such transactions more pervasive, costing financial institutions billions of dollars annually.

+Besides the *CCF-specific class distribution problem*, there are other interesting challenges associated with classification algorithms:
+*

+## **Structure and Aim of Paper**
 The paper first analyses *five supervised machine learning algorithms* (**Logistic Regression, K-Nearest Neighbours, Decision Tree, Random Forest, Naïve Bayes**) commonly used in fraud detection on a well-known, 'raw' real-world dataset and evaluates their performance.
 It then applies several *resampling* (**Random Undersampling, Near Miss, Tomek Links, Random Oversampling, Synthetic Minority Oversampling, Adaptive Synthetic Oversampling**) and *feature selection* techniques (**ANOVA-F and Recursive Feature Elimination with Decision Tree**) to combat the class imbalance problem and to enhance performance of the algorithms.
 Finally, the best performing classifier is selected, and paired up with classifiers, creating *ensemble models* (**Simple and Weighted Majority Voting based**) to examine whether their combined workings improve their capabilities in detecting fraud cases.

 The *overall aim* of this experiment, therefore, is not only to find the most efficient combination of the above techniques and classifiers and see whether they can outperform existing results, but also *to highlight the incremental improvements in performance by each consecutive steps - resampling, feature selection, and ensemble models.*

 ## **Why These Techniques?**
-Resampling and feature selection techniques commonly found in my literature review were included in the experiment, whilst making sure simpler and more complex of these were also represented.
+Resampling and feature selection techniques commonly found in my literature review were included in the experiment - whilst making sure simpler and more complex of these were also represented.

 ## **Challenges and Future Research Directions**
 * Hyperparameter tuning could have seriously improved scores further.
 It would have been also nice to see more resampling and feature selection techniques.